what to expect

 The transformation of the world will be accomplished as a result of planting faithful churches in every place, so that God’s name will be great throughout all the nations.
 Because His name has been made great there, a number of other things will be accomplished (of a cultural and political nature), but we do not lobby to accomplish those things directly in the first instance.
 We know that they must come, however, and we teach the people to expect them.
 The church is potent precisely because it is not an activist club.
 At the same time, we avoid the error of some who want to plant churches that are indistinguishable from occult mystery religions, practicing odd, impotent rites behind closed doors.
 No, the Church is a city on a hill.

 One marked feature of worship in the CREC is the abundance of psalms.
 There have been some in the Reformed tradition who have insisted on singing only psalms, but that is not what we are doing.
 We do not hold to “exclusive psalmody,” but it would be fair to say that we seek to practice common psalmody.
 While we sing other hymns as well, we do want our dedication to psalms to be overt and evident.
 Psalms provide the backbone of our musical worship.
-Why is this?

 CREC churches share a deep commitment to the pursuit of Christian education.
 We are convinced that the world must be understood in a distinctively Christian way, and young saints are to be trained up into that way of thinking about it.
 The reason the world must be understood in a Christian way is because the world was created by the Christian God.
 Apart from Him, it cannot be understood properly.
 But because of the presence of sin in the world, there are a great many obstacles to this proper understanding.
 It does not come easily.
 Education is all about learning how to take your rightful place in the world, and this is something too important to leave to our young people to figure out for themselves.
 Discipleship does not begin when a child reaches the age of 18.
-The Christian faith is not like one of those rides at Disneyland, where you have to be a certain height to participate.

 We consider this to be part of our life together.
 In our congregations, when a child is baptized, the congregation is presented with a question that has the force of an oath.
 “Do you as a congregation undertake the responsibility of assisting these parents in the Christian nurture of this child?
 If so, then signify by saying amen.”

 Another thing that is common in CREC churches is the corporate amen.
 There are other verbal responses that our congregations give, but amen is the most common.
 For other examples, after the Scripture reading, the reader says something like “The Word of the Lord,” and the congregation responds with “Thanks be to God.”
-And at the call to worship, the minister will begin with a greeting that varies, depending on the church year, and the congregation responds together.
+The most common use of amen is at the conclusion of psalms and hymns, when everyone says amen together.

 Most people come to our churches from the broader evangelical world.
 If you grew up Roman Catholic or Lutheran, you are accustomed to the use of wine in communion.
 But if you come to one of our services from an evangelical background, the use of wine can be quite a surprise.
 And because, as mentioned earlier, we usually observe communion weekly, this is an adjustment you have to deal with every week.